Skip to content

 For detailed uv installation instructions, see the official uv Installation documentation.

-Run the automated setup script to configure group-based permissions:
+Run the setup script to configure system settings required for full functionality:

 Security & Persistence